-I’m enjoying “Educating” or its fuller title, “Educating myself to this insidious and still somewhat mysterious disease.”
-Indeed, I’m excited to be learning something new, something important, something that has pulled some very creative and caring people into my life.
+I’m enjoying the “Educating” one currently.
+I’m excited to be learning something new, something important, something that has pulled some very creative and caring people into my life.
 These next few posts will share some of what I’m learning.

 First are three A’s that I am lucky to have had little experience with (yet):

 Agitation, Anger, and Aggression There are many stories of personality changes with any dementia diagnosis.
-And while I’ve noticed Woody gets frustrated more easily, he’s not yet been angry or agitated with me.
-The same with aggression.
-If anger is the emotion, aggression is the behavior that follows and I’m grateful.
+If anger is the emotion, aggression is the behavior that follows and I’m grateful I’ve not met with those, yet.

-Then, there are five that I do have experience with:
+Then, there are six that I do have experience with:

 Ambivalence Of course it’s hard for him to make a decision and menus are a particular challenge.
 I notice he tends to order a BLT whenever we’re out for lunch, no matter the season.